 Undergraduate students who have earned these distinctions wear white cords in recognition of their achievements and have their level of distinction noted by their name in the printed program.
 The above information applies to undergraduate students only.
 Graduate students are required to maintain a certain grade point average, and Latin Honors do not apply for them.

-Latin honor cords for the 2014 Fall (December) Commencement will be available beginning on November 10, 2014, in the Student Union Administrative Office (186 Student Union).
+Latin honor cords for the 2016 Spring (April) Commencement will be available on April 1, in the Student Union Administrative Office (186 Student Union).

 Requirements to Attain Latin Honors